University Marketing and Communications > Facts & Stats > About DePaul

 DePaul University, the largest Catholic university in the United States, offers academically excellent, flexible, practical programs of study in a student-focused learning environment.

 DePaul is the 13th-largest private, not-for-profit university in the nation.
 It is the largest private, not-for-profit college in the Midwest, where the university and its students have been immersed in the cultural, civic and professional experiences of Chicago for more than 100 years.

 DePaul was founded in 1898 by the Congregation of the Mission (or Vincentian) religious community, which follows the teachings of 17th-century French priest St. Vincent de Paul.
 The university’s mission emphasizes academic excellence, community service, access to education and respect for the individual.

-The university has 10 colleges and schools: College of Liberal Arts and Social Sciences, Driehaus College of Business, College of Communication, College of Education, College of Law, College of Computing and Digital Media, College of Science and Health, School for New Learning, School of Music, and The Theatre School.
+The university has 10 colleges and schools: College of Liberal Arts and Social Sciences, Driehaus College of Business, College of Communication, College of Education, College of Law, College of Computing and Digital Media, College of Science and Health, School of Continuing and Professional Studies, School of Music, and The Theatre School.

 For the fall 2018 quarter, the university enrolled 22,437 students who reflect a broad range of ethnic, religious, geographic and economic backgrounds.
 The student body includes 14,507 undergraduate students, 7,136 graduate students and 794 law students.

 In keeping with DePaul’s commitment to diversity and access to education, 39 percent of fall 2018’s total student body are students of color.